microsoft/vscode-languageserver-node/protocol/src/protocol.progress.proposed.md

 	/**
 	 * Optional progress percentage to display (value 100 is considered 100%).
-	 * If not provided infinite progress is assumed and clients are allowed
+	 * If infinite progress was indicated in the start notification client
-	 * to ignore the `percentage` value in subsequent in report notifications.
+	 * are allowed to ignore the value.
+In addition the value should be steadily
-	 *
-	 * The value should be steadily rising.
-Clients are free to ignore values
-	 * that are not following this rule.
+	 * rising.
+Clients are free to ignore values that are not following this rule.
 	 */
 	percentage?: number;
 }